Starting Syncthing Automatically¶

 Running Syncthing as a user service ensures that Syncthing only starts after the user has logged into the system (e.g., via the graphical login screen, or ssh).
 Thus, the user service is intended to be used on a (multiuser) desktop computer.
 It avoids unnecessarily running Syncthing instances.

-Several distros (including arch linux) ship the needed service files with the Syncthing package.
-If your distro provides a systemd service file for Syncthing, you can skip step 2 when you setting up either the system service or the user service, as described below.
+The official Debian/Ubuntu Syncthing repository, and several distros (including Arch Linux) ship these service files along with the Syncthing package.
+If your distro provides the systemd service files for Syncthing, you can skip step #2 when you’re setting up either the system service or the user service, as described below.
+If in doubt, try if it works without and go back to step #2 only if enabling the service failed.

 How to set up a system service¶